What is an Executive MBA Program (EMBA)?

 Executive MBA students only account for about 13 percent of all MBA students.
 University business schools design executive MBA programs for a smaller group of seasoned executives aspiring towards top management roles.
 That was the intention behind the University of Chicago’s debut of the first executive MBA program for experienced managers in 1943.
 More than 70 years later, that purpose remains the same today at all executive MBA programs.

-The Executive MBA Council reported in 2011 that most EMBA students averaged 13 years of relevant professional experience.
-At some schools like the University of Chicago, the average may run as high as 15 years.
-In comparison, Harvard Business School reports an average post-college experience of its students of 51 months—about four years—and some schools do not have a minimum.
+Fortune Education reported in 2021 that the average EMBA applicant is 38 years old and has three to five years of relevant professional experience.
+At some schools like the University of Chicago, the average may run as high as 13 years.
+In comparison, Harvard Business School reports an average post-college experience of five years—and some schools do not have a minimum.

 An Advanced Curriculum and Expert Faculty

-The presentation of topics in the EMBA curriculum is the most advanced, high-level presentation found among any type of MBA degree program, whether full-time or part-time.
-Business schools usually replace introductory topics in core courses at this level with those more appropriate for top management.
+The presentation of topics in the EMBA curriculum is the most advanced, high-level presentation found among any MBA degree program, whether full-time or part-time.
+Business schools usually replace introductory topics in core courses at this level with those appropriate for top management.

 “Students need to understand the basic core and framework well, not to the extent of a specialist, but to the point where you can understand and respond to others who are presenting information to you for decisions,” explained Beatrix Dart, the associate dean for executive degree programs at the University of Toronto’s Rotman School of Management.